 “A design-build is really unique in its delivery method.
-It allows us to pull in the real estate team, the brokerage team, and the architecture and civil engineering team together so we can work as efficiently as possible to get started on a new building space for our clients.” – Steven Peedin, Owner
+It allows us to pull in the real estate team and the architecture and civil engineering team together so we can work as efficiently as possible to get started on a new building space for our clients.” – Steven Peedin, Owner

 Before you decide to build your own commercial space, think about why your business should move.
 Is there a reason to justify your own building or does it make more sense to keep renting your current space?
 That determination is probably the most important factor for you to consider.
 Sometimes, it just makes more sense to continue renting, and that’s ok.
 But, over time, you might realize that you’re better off building your own commercial space.

 Typically, growth, whether in the form of starting a new business, renting a business, or outgrowing your current facility, are just some of the determining factors in whether or not you’re ready to own your own commercial property.
 If your current growth is projected to continue, that’s a good sign that it’s time to connect with a design-build firm to develop plans for a new building.